 Both NordVPN and Atlas VPN are inexpensive and have good refund policies.
 Can Atlas VPN defeat NordVPN in this important category?

 Atlas VPN has a simple pricing model for its premium users.
 All premium users have access to all the features of the VPN.
 The price per month of a subscription decreases with the length of the subscription.
 And does it ever.

-If you sign up for the Atlas VPN 2-year + 6 months extra subscription through the discount coupon we provide, you will pay only $1.64 per month!
+If you sign up for the Atlas VPN 2-year + 3 months extra subscription through the discount coupon we provide, you will pay less than $2.00 per month!
 This is one of the lowest prices we have ever seen for a quality VPN.

 And don’t forget that your premium Atlas VPN subscription entitles you to have an unlimited number of simultaneous connections to the VPN.
 This really is a killer deal.